refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-create-page.md

 [Refer to the **Ant Design** `<Select/>` documentation for more information &#8594](https://ant.design/components/select)

-In this example, Inferencer used the `useSelect` hook to select a category from the `categories` resource like below:
+In the auto-generated create page code, Inferencer used the `useSelect` hook to select a category from the `categories` resource like below:

 ```tsx
 const { selectProps: categorySelectProps } = useSelect({